brandonhenry/ffmcp/README.md

 ffmcp agent run "Research Python frameworks" --agent assistant  # Fresh conversation
 ```

-## Zep Memory (Brains)
+## Zep/LEANN Memory (Brains)

-**Note:** Brains (Zep) are separate from threads.
+**Note:** Brains are separate from threads.
 Threads maintain conversation history locally, while Brains provide advanced memory features including semantic search, document storage, and graph relationships.
 You can use both together - agents can have threads for conversation history AND a brain for long-term memory and document search.

+**Backend Options:**
+- **Zep**: Cloud or self-hosted memory platform (requires API key for cloud)
+- **LEANN**: Local vector index with 97% storage savings, runs entirely on your server (no API key needed)

 ### Setup

+#### Zep Setup (Cloud or Self-Hosted)

 ```bash
 # Configure Zep (Cloud)